ngn13/pufferphish/README.md

 List of blacklisted IPs, webserver will return with 404 to these

 ## ❤️  Support
 If you want to support this project leave a star.
-Also consider contributing, am open for PRs and issues!
+Also consider contributing, I am open for PRs and issues!